clidev/spike.x/README.md

 **CAUTION:** Spike.x 0.9.x is in its infancy.
 It will take some time before it can be considered production ready.

-# Chains and filters

-We introduce the following extensions to a verticle: activator and filter.

-An activator is simply a verticle that is responsible for deploying and undeploying of verticles within a module.
-The activator is the main verticle of a module.
+# Getting started

+You can grab the latest Spike.x installation package from https://bintray.com/spikex/generic/installer/view[Bintray].

+Simply launch the installer and follow the instructions.

+**IMPORTANT:** The installer requires Java to function and Spike.x requires JDK 1.8 or newer to run.

+The main concepts of Spike.x are "chains" and "filters".
+The filters do the actual work.
+Chains contain filters that are tied together.
+You can define many chains, for instance, one chain that receives input from Collectd, another one that receives input from a custom tool and a third one that funnels all the metrics to a log file.
+Filters communicate using input and output addresses.

-A filter is a verticle that receives input, sends output or does both.
+Technically a filter is a Vert.x verticle that receives input, sends output or does both.
 Spike.x comes with many filters that can be chained together in many ways.
 Here's a list of some of the built-in filters:

 * Tail - reads lines from a log
 * Mutate - modifies an event (supports conditional modification)